 Having worked in the student bar whilst studying for a Business degree, Jon decided to combine the two interests into a career, joining Majestic Wine in 1990.

 Seventeen years later, having fitted in store management, teaching Wine and Spirit Education Trust qualifications to over 400 staff, and judging at international wine competitions, he decided that Majestic had got too mainstream and ran away to join Theatre of Wine’s troupe of underappreciated grape varieties and little-known wine regions, where he has spent the last decade allowing his wine-geekiness full rein!

 It is a truth universally acknowledged that a student studying for a English degree has too much time on their hands.
 When not in The King's Arms or the library, Jason was in Oddbins where he acquired a love of wine and spirits that were instrumental to his graduation from Hertford College with his MA in English Literature.

 After leaving Oxford and spending five years in publishing, Jason enrolled on a Wine and Spirits Education Trust course and joined Theatre of Wine's Greenwich store soon after, in no small part thanks to a pivotal bottle of Giuseppe Mascarello's Barolo Monprivato 2003.

 Since then, Jason has been awarded his WSET Diploma with Distinction, winning the Vintners' Cup and Vintners' Scholarship as the top graduate worldwide, as well as the Graham's Port Scholarship for the highest mark in the fortified wines paper.
-He is the company's Retail Director, has hosted hundreds of tastings, consulted on private cellars and is involved in wine judging panels.
-His personal blog is Songs of Bacchus and his desert island wine is Lopez de Heredia Tondonia Rosado 2000.
+He has hosted hundreds of tastings, consulted on private cellars and is involved in wine judging panels.
+His desert island wine is Lopez de Heredia Tondonia Rosado 2000.